jumpinjackie/forge-e33-mod/design/RED.md

 2R
 Kindred Sorcery - Expeditioner
 Earth Rising deals 2 damage to each creature without flying and each player.
+Luminous — Earth Rising deals 3 damage to each creature without flying and each player instead if you control at least three Lumina tokens.
 ```

 [card implementation](../custom/cards/e/earth_rising.txt)